Gyula (title)

 Gyula (Yula, Gula, Gila) was, according to Muslim and Byzantine sources, the title of one of the leaders, the second in rank, of the Hungarian tribal federation in the 9th–10th centuries.
 In the earliest Hungarian sources, the title name is only recorded as a personal name (Gyyla, Geula, Gyla, Iula).

 According to the Hungarian chronicles, Transylvania was ruled by a line of princes called Gyula, and their country was occupied by King Stephen I of Hungary (1000/1001–1038).

 Etymology

-The title name has not convincing etymologies, but it is probably of Turkic origin, cf. *yula "torch".
+The etymology of the word is disputed.
+It is often traditionally considered of Turkic origin, however other etymological explanations have recently been proposed, as both Hungarian as well as Turkish share ancestral - linguistic similarities.
+According to Lóránd Benkő, the word originates from Old Turkic, where it can be found as a personal- (altaic: Kaltanjula), genus- (Bulgar: Дуло - Dulo) and tribal (Pecheneg: Yula, Bashkir: Yulaman) name.
+It was transferred as a title in the Hungarian language, presumably from the Khazar language.
+Benkő assumed a *ǰula form derived from a Turkic word meaning 'torch'.
+Related words of Turkic origin can be found in the Hungarian language: gyúl (to catch fire, to be ignited) cf. West Old Turkic: *jul; East Old Turkic: *yul.
+András Róna-Tas and Árpád Berta also consider the latter to be Turkic.
+On the other hand, Dániel Németh suggested that the word may have Uralic origins, due to Hungarian influences reaching even the far Easts.
+He derives it from the Finno-Ugric *ćȣlkɜ-, *ćȣ̈lkɜ- (shines, gleam, glitter) and the Ugric*čittɜ- (shine, illuminate) words.
+This theory was criticized by János B. Szabó and Balázs Sudár: "Recently, Dániel Németh presented a strongly hypothetical etymological proposal based on both a Turkic and Finno-Ugric linguistic background, deviating from historical data."

 The gyulas in the 9th century

 The first data of the title, recorded by Ibn Rusta and Gardizi, can be traced back to the earlier works of Abu Abdallah al-Jayhani.
 According to these earliest pieces of evidence, the Hungarians were ruled conjointly by two ‘kings’.
 The major one, called kende (or künde), enjoyed nominal leadership, while effective power was exercised by his colleague, inferior in rank, called the gyula.
 This peculiar form of governance (‘dual kingship’) is generally supposed to have been imitative of the Khazar Khaganate, which did indeed have a similar organization.
 However, the only thing that the Muslim sources tell us is that the gyula was in charge of the military matters of the tribal confederation; whereas there existed a legitimate ruler (the kende) who had little influence on army-related issues.